Performance Management Overview

 - Any other relevant information from an employee's position description

 You should gather data regarding employee performance in a systematic manner throughout the year.
 This information will help you gain an understanding of your employees' performance and will be available to you when drafting annual performance evaluations.
-You may use the following tools to help you gather data throughout the year and provide ongoing feedback to employees regarding performance:
+You may use the following tool to help you capture specifics on feedback you have provided to your employees or notable work situations that reflect either positively or negatively on their performance:

 The process of giving ongoing feedback reinforces effective performance and corrects less-than-desirable performance.
 When giving feedback, you should provide employees with information that highlights the relationship between what’s expected of them and what they've accomplished.
 Feedback can be informal or formal, and it can be given as praise in the form of reward and recognition, or it can be corrective in the form of disciplinary or corrective action.